Christmas in Ireland is a big deal for young and old alike.

 From the many weird and wonderful Christmas traditions in Ireland, like ‘Wren Day’, to chilly swims, the 12 pubs of Christmas and more, there’s plenty involved in an Ireland Christmas celebration!

-13 things we do at Christmas in Ireland
+How we celebrate Christmas in Ireland

 Certain Christmas in Ireland facts tend to surprise people, while others aren’t exclusive to Ireland.